Leaving behind a solar cooking nation

 Sungenius Patio Solar Oven (Old model)

-This was an upgrade of the Sunstove 2000 and the pilot model for the new Patio Solar Oven.
+This was an upgrade to the Sunstove 2000 and the pilot model for the new Patio Solar Oven.

 Two aspects stood out as the biggest flaws in almost all existing solar cookers.
 Wheels and electrical backup.
 Think about it.
 “Who would ever buy a Weber Braai, if it had no wheels or if it stops cooking when the sun sets?”